 What Base Surfaces Can You Use For Lacquerware Production?

-Lacquer is a versatile material to work with, as it works well on many kinds and types of surfaces.
+Lacquer is a versatile material, as it works well on many kinds and types of surfaces.
 We have even mixed various base materials or surfaces in our production process.
 Since the lacquer preparation is the same for all the materials, the result is that the paint on a variety of surfaces looks similar.

 How Do You Prepare The Vietnamese Lacquerware Bases?